Session for beginners: Your Session starts here

 Now, let’s take a look at ways to message more than one person once — groups.

-To start a closed group, tap the icon.
-You will then be able to select the group members and group name, tap ‘Done’ to create your closed group.
-Note that you can only add people you are already friends with to a closed group.
+To start a Group, tap the icon.
+You will then be able to select the group members and group name, tap ‘Done’ to create your Group.
+Note that you can only add people you are already friends with to a Group.

-Open groups are group chats with lower security which can contain a very large number of members.
-Open groups are intended for large online communities, and don’t have the same security and privacy features of sessions and closed groups.
+Communities are group chats with lower security which can contain a very large number of members.
+Open groups are intended for large online communities, and don’t have the same security and privacy features of DMs and Groups.

 You cannot create an open group within the Session app.
-Creating open groups is somewhat technical, but we do have a guide available here.
+Creating Communities is somewhat technical, but we do have a guide available here.

-To join an open group, tap the icon, and insert the URL for the open group.
+To join a Community, tap the icon, and insert the URL for the Community.

 Additional security settings